 The best way would be to include code review as a mode of reporting project status.
-It is a lightweight process that should be applied as soon as possible after the code is written on any software project.
+As It is a lightweight process, it could be applied as soon as the code is written on any software project.
 Mostly, the compiler catches issues and lists out a stack trace.
 But there might be some errors that it cannot catch, such as bad code structure, coding practice, and test coverage.

-The only way to catch such mistakes is to have an automated code review of your source code and set the outsourcing company’s benchmarks for every reporting.
+The only way to catch such mistakes is to have an automated code review of your source code.
+Then you can set the outsourcing company’s benchmarks for every report.
 Luckily, many tools can help you control code quality, analyze the quality, and build useful reports.
 Here is an article that will help you automate code review processes.